stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

 ### Configure Backup

-We are going to create a `BackupConfiguration` object in the `dev` namespace targeting the `sample-mysql` database of `prod` namespace.
-BackupConfiguration object does not have required RBAC permissions to take backup of target from another namespace.
+We are going to create a `BackupConfiguration` object in the `dev` namespace targeting the `sample-mysql` database of the `prod` namespace.
+The backupConfiguration object does not have the required RBAC permissions to take backup of a target from another namespace.
 We are going to grant the necessary RBAC permissions through a ServiceAccount object.
 Let's create the RBAC resources first.

 **Create ServiceAccount:**

 We are going to create a ServiceAccount in the `dev` namespace.
-This ServiceAccount will refer to the granted permissions of `prod` namespace.
+This ServiceAccount will refer to the granted permissions of the `prod` namespace.
 Here is the YAML of the ServiceAccount,

 ```yaml
 apiVersion: v1